Cyral/Command-Parser/README.md

-# Command-Parser
+# Command Parser
+## ALPHA!
-Simple and lightweight command parsing library.
-Can be used for parsing command line arguments, or user given commands in chat like applications.
+Simple, lightweight, but powerful command parsing library.
+Useful for chat or game applications.

+Documentation will be created when the final library is released.
+Do not rely on the current implementation.